Mithrandir98/CII/README.md

 - [x] Add favicon for site

+- [x] Logo on navbar needs to be sharper
+- [x] Notice on phones needs to be fixed (align)
+- [x] Impact headers go on top center, replace the headers with case 1,2,3 and the text with outcome 1,2,3
+- [x] CLients logos need to be sharper
+- [x] Contact us logo and button to be aligned into frame of form
+- [x] © 2021, Copyright Integrity International.
+All rights reserved.
+Footer centered

 1. Adding media queries (making site mobile friendly)

 - [x] Fix landing page for small screens